Canon 600D vs Nikon D3300

-So how do things add up?
-Is there a clear favorite between the Canon 600D and the Nikon D3300?
+So what conclusions can be drawn?
+Is the Canon 600D better than the Nikon D3300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.